david-strahl/quasibi-europe/workflow.md

 Questions that need to be answered here:
 - Should windows overlap?
 - How many windows are resonable (depends on runtime of stationary analysis per time step)
+- Can you re-use the surrogate networks here or do you need to generate new ones for every window

 ## Questions to Answer in the Report